Eagles overcome Rams, injury to Wentz

+“We will find out more tomorrow,” Philadelphia head coach Doug Pederson said, discounting a report that Wentz had suffered a torn knee ligament.
+“You’re speculating he is going to be out, but I just don’t know yet.”

-Wentz didn’t play after suffering a knee injury in the third quarter.
+Wentz didn’t play after hurting his knee in the third quarter.
 Nick Foles replaced Wentz and got the Eagles in position for Elliott’s final field goal with 3:45 to play.

+“That’s what they brought me in here to do,” Foles said.
+“It’s your job and you have to do your job.”

 Chris Long stripped Rams quarterback Jared Goff of the ball to set up Elliott’s go-ahead kick from 33 yards.